device-tracking-system/service-discovery/README.md

   - Maven 3.0+

 ## Installation and Commissioning
-In order to run the configuration server, follow these steps:
+In order to run the service discovery, follow these steps:
   1. Run the [Configuration Server](https://github.com/device-tracking-system/configuration-server).
   2. Clone the latest production version of this repository from the `master` branch.
   2. Navigate to the cloned repository and install all dependencies by typing: